Drills - How to Learn to Play Together as a Team

 a gamelike volleyball drill?

-For example in hitting drill it means that the
+For example in hitting drill it means the

-the ball for the hitter who has opponent’s defense in place
+the ball for the hitter.
+Also the opponent's defense (blockers and defenders) should be in place

 to stop the spiker.